One of the best ways to keep getting traffic for your oldest/earliest posts is to make them search engine friendly.

 I have seen positive results when using keywords in image anchor text (when naming an image), so you should at least use keywords in your image alt text.

-Interlink and Anchor text:
+4. Interlink and Anchor Text

-Simply put, when you link to a blog post you see an option to add a link and a title.
+Simply put, when you link to a blog post, you see an option to add a link and a title.

-You can click on edit permalink and change the permalink to blog-business-plan, thus eliminating the stop words.
+You can click on edit permalink and change the permalink to “blog-business-plan”, thus eliminating the stop words.

 - Important Note: Never change your post permalink once the post is published.

-H1, H2, H3 Headings:
+6. H1, H2, H3 Headings

-By default, in any SEO-optimized theme, the post title uses H1 tags.
-So for the next sub heading you can use an H2 heading, and an H3 heading, and so on.
+By default, in any SEO-optimized theme, the post title uses an H1 heading tag.
+So for the next sub-heading, you can use an H2 heading, and then an H3 heading, and so on.

 According to the SEO community, it’s a good idea to use your keywords in H1, H2, and H3 tags.

-- Post permalink (remove stop words from permalink)
+- Post permalink (remove stop words from permalink).